 The plan calls for the "Kongo" group: I-36, I-47, I-48, I-53, I-56 and the I-58 to attack the Americans at five different points.
 The I-47 departs Otsujima for Hollandia, New Guinea.

 290 miles W of Guam.
 The I-47 rescues eight starved Imperial Army soldiers who escaped from Guam on a raft in an attempt to storm the American airfield there and drifted in the open sea for 32 days.

-50 miles N of Hollandia.
-Soon after arrival in the area a fully illuminated hospital ship and several torpedo boats are sighted heading for the anchorage.
+On January 11, 1945, the I-47 was roughly 50 miles north of Hollandia and spotted a fully illuminated hospital ship and several torpedo boats heading for the anchorage.

 20 March 1945: